Ryan Thum, Ph.D.

 - Tavalire, H. F., Bugbee, G., LaRue, E. A., Thum, R. 2012.
 Hybridization, cryptic diversity, and invasiveness in introduced variable-leaf watermilfoil.
 Evolutionary Applications 5: 892–900. (open access)

 - Thum, R.A., Heilman, M.A. et al. (8 other authors).
+2012.
 Field and laboratory documentation of reduced fluridone sensitivity by a hybrid watermilfoil biotype (Myriophyllum spicatum x Myriophyllum sibiricum).
-In press, Journal of Aquatic Plant Management 50: pages TBD
+Journal of Aquatic Plant Management 50: 141-146.

 - Zuellig, M.P. and R. A. Thum.
 2012.
 Multiple introductions of invasive Eurasian watermilfoil and recurrent hybridization with native northern watermilfoil in North America.
 Journal of Aquatic Plant Management 50: 1-19.

 - Thum, R.A., A.T.
 Mercer, and D. Wcisel.
 2012.
 Loopholes in the regulation of invasive species?: Genetic identifications identify the sale of invasive and uncharacterized watermilfoils.
 Biological Invasions 14: 929-937

 - Poovey, A. G., Mudge, C. R., Thum, R., James, C., Getsinger, K. D. 2012.
 Evaluations of contact aquatic herbicides for controlling two populations of submersed flowering rush.
 In press (January 2012), Journal of Aquatic Plant Management 50: 48-54.